unadlib/coaction/README.md

 This library operates in two primary modes:

 - Standard Mode
   - In a standard webpage environment, the store is managed entirely within the webpage thread.
+Patch updates are disabled by default to ensure optimal performance in standard mode.
 - Shared Mode
   - The worker thread serves as the primary source of the shared state, utilizing transport for synchronization.
   - Webpage thread act as clients, accessing and manipulating the state asynchronously through a store.